jimasp/behave-vsc/CONTRIBUTING.md

 10. Tips:
     - You can relaunch the extension from the debug toolbar in the source vscode environment after changing extension code.
 Alternatively, you can reload (`Ctrl+R`) the vscode host environment to load your changes.
     - If for some reason you need to have "uncaught exceptions" enabled in the source vscode environment, then note that this will cause you to step into external code.
-11. See the [Troubleshooting](#troubleshooting) section if you are having trouble debugging
+11. See the [Troubleshooting development](#troubleshooting-development) section if you are having trouble debugging

 ## Debugging with your own host project